Scott C. Allen

 Allen is a Certified Instructor for the Massachusetts Police Training Committee (MPTC), past member for the Southeastern Massachusetts Chiefs of Police Association, the Plymouth County Chiefs of Police Association and the Massachusetts Chiefs of Police Association.

 Michael E. Botieri

 Police Chief for the largest municipality in Massachusetts by area for the past decade, nearly 35 years as a police officer, FBI National Academy graduate, Senior Staff, and police academy instructor, in 2015 collaborated with a local hospital implementing post overdose support teams, which was a key initiative in creating a county-wide outreach program in Southeastern Massachusetts.
 He holds a Bachelor of Science Degree in Sociology from Southeastern Massachusetts University as well as a Master of Science Degree in Criminal Justice from Anna Maria College.
 He is a graduate of the 171st session of the FBI National Academy in Quantico, Virginia as well as the FBI Law Enforcement Executive Development Program.

 He is a past President and member of the New England Chapter of the FBI National Academy Associates, Southeastern Massachusetts Police Chief’s Association, and the Plymouth County Police Chief’s Association.

 He was appointed to the Municipal Police Training Committee (MPTC), is a member of the Senior Staff as well as a Certified Instructor for the Municipal Police Training Committee (MPTC) at the Plymouth Police Academy.

-Mr. Allen and Mr. Botieri have been advocates for providing support and resources to help law enforcement agencies nationwide create non-arrest pathways to treatment and recovery through the Police Assisted Addiction & Recovery Initiative (PAARI).
+Mr. Allen and Mr. Botieri have been advocates for providing support and resources to help public safety and public health organizations nationwide create non-arrest pathways to treatment and recovery through their Operation 2 Save Lives program services.